shaozhefeng/Contest/DP.md

 I 166 - Number of ordered pairs such that (Ai & Aj) = 0

 # Done
+31 - every element is more than or equal to twice of previous `has code`
 75 - Sum of all substrings of a string representing a number | Set 1
 102 - Number of ways to arrange N items under given constraints
 I 2 - Eulerian Number